Our Staff

 Danielle is also a professional environmentally engaged fiber artist.
 She uses art as a mechanism to engage communities in conversations around the impacts of climate change to create a sense of wonder and to urge people to connect with their communities and the natural world.
 Danielle lives in New Maryland with husband Mark and her dog.

-DIRECTOR OF COMMUNICATIONS
+DIRECTOR OF Communications and Marketing

 Erinn Sharpe

-Engagement Coordinator
+Engagement Co-ordinator

 Their previous work with Ocean Wise Conservation Association, connected them with fantastic facilitators across Canada and worked with youth to foster a sense of reciprocity with the land they call home.
 Having programmed throughout the Wabanakik region, Erinn brings a collective approach to environmentalism with a strong respect for traditional knowledge.
 A lifelong learner, Erinn is always eager to connect through shared and differential experiences on this land.

 An avid queer outdoors person and gardener, in the summer they can often be found birding, biking trails or kayaking through New Brunswick various waterways.
-Winter is spent cross country and downhill skiing.”
+Winter is spent cross country and downhill skiing.

 Annie Furman

-Education Coordinator
+Education Co-ordinator

 Islay Hayward